-If the ping is not successful, and the printer is attached by use of the i-data 7913 IPDS Printer LAN Attachment, see "Troubleshooting the i-data 7913 IPDS Printer LAN Attachment" on page 484; otherwise, verify these items:
+If the ping is not successful, and the printer is attached by use of the i-data 7913 IPDS Printer LAN Attachment, see "Troubleshooting the i-data 7913 IPDS Printer LAN Attachment" on page 505; otherwise, verify the following:

 - The printer is powered on. - The z/OS address is unique in the Internet Protocol network.